-- 5.52 In parallel to the IGA review, the NSW Premier commissioned IPART to investigate and report on an appropriate pricing regulation framework for the provision of electronic conveyancing services in NSW. - 5.53 We reviewed the Issues Paper released by IPART and the submissions received in response.
-There are further consultation processes to be completed and IPART expects a report to be published later this year. - 5.54 IPART are also considering whether NSW taxpayers should fund the cost of government entities connecting to new ELNOs and maintaining the connection.
-We note comments from stakeholders in submissions to IPART as follows:

-- All cost savings to NSW LRS resulting from electronic settlement services were available to LRS under its previous technology platform, which only connected PEXA - The desire of the NSW government to facilitate competition in the ELNO market has required incremental investment by LRS that does not realise any additional savings other than those that would have been available to LRS under the previous platform - We (ORG NSW) consider Revenue NSW should charge ELNOs based on a form of cost recovery.
+- 5.54 In parallel to the IGA review, the NSW Premier commissioned IPART to investigate and report on an appropriate pricing regulation framework for the provision of electronic conveyancing services in NSW. - 5.55 We reviewed the Issues Paper released by IPART and the submissions received in response. - 5.56 IPART are also considering whether NSW taxpayers should fund the cost of government entities connecting to new ELNOs and maintaining the connection.
+We note comments from stakeholders in submissions to IPART as follows: - All cost savings to NSW LRS resulting from electronic settlement services were available to LRS under its previous technology platform, which only connected PEXA - The desire of the NSW government to facilitate competition in the ELNO market has required incremental investment by LRS that does not realise any additional savings other than those that would have been available to LRS under the previous platform - We (ORG NSW) consider Revenue NSW should charge ELNOs based on a form of cost recovery.
 This should incorporate some or all of the costs of connecting a new ELNO and to support on-going maintenance of the ELNO service.
 Best practice principles for cost recovery should be applied, including avoiding cross-subsidies, ensuring transparency and accountability, and undertaking industry consultation from time to time.
-This will give current and potential ELNOs greater confidence in the reasonableness of specific cost recovery arrangements - 5.55 These comments tend to suggest that there is not support for governments to bear the cost of new ELNOs. - 5.56 We believe it would be sensible for the costs of connection (both upfront and ongoing) to be formally quantified so that potential ELNOs could develop a clearer understanding of the likely investment needed to build a complying system. - 5.57 The conclusion appears to be that public sector monies that are expended to support a business sector investment should be recouped from the business.
-Similarly, it appears likely that the financial institutions will also need to recover the costs of additional connections to new ELNOs.
+This will give current and potential ELNOs greater confidence in the reasonableness of specific cost recovery arrangements - 5.57 These comments tend to suggest that there is not support for governments to bear the cost of new ELNOs. - 5.58 We believe it would be sensible for the costs of connection (both upfront and ongoing) to be formally quantified so that potential ELNOs could develop a clearer understanding of the likely investment needed to build a complying system. - 5.59 The conclusion appears to be that public sector monies that are expended to support a business sector investment should be recouped from the business.
+Similarly, it appears likely that the financial institutions will also need to recover the costs of additional connections to new ELNOs. - 5.60 We have reviewed the IPART Report and note that we appear to have received different information from stakeholders on the likely costs of interoperability.